youralien/affinder-search/yelp_mining.md

 23  Party & Event Planning  0.006844
 24                 Surfing  0.006725
 ```

+#### Insights
+Candle and Candles give different lists.
+There may be some overlaps, but Candle Shops as a category wasn't even in the top 25 for "candle", while it was #1 for "candles".
+We're losing out on information if we only query for one or the other.

+One fix is lemmatization during the parsing/vectorizing step of the documents.
+We would have only one word representing candle.

+Another fix is to use word embeddings to find related words to candle.
+That might lead us to candles (and probably other words too, like light, wax).
+Then we can combine their tfidf scores in some way to balance this out.

 ## TF-IDF - Most relevant words per category

 ### With defaults for word frequencies provided by spaCy + textacy